moinulcseduet/phone-orm/README.md

-LooseMonkies.com Service
+Moinul Phone list Application
 ========================

-This is the service layer of LooseMonkies.com!
+This is both service and front layer of phone list application!

 Installation
 ------------